 What are probiotics?

-Probiotics are a combination of live beneficial bacteria and/or yeasts that are naturally present in your body.
-Bacteria are usually thought of as things that make you sick.
-However, there are constantly two kinds of bacteria in and on your body-good bacteria and bad bacteria.
-Probiotics are composed of beneficial bacteria that help keep the body healthy and functioning well.
-This kind of beneficial bacteria can help you in many ways, including resisting harmful bacteria when you consume too much harmful bacteria and helping you feel better.
+Probiotics are a combination of live, beneficial bacteria and/or yeast that occur naturally in your body.
+People often view germs in a negative light, thinking they make people sick.
+However, there are always two types of bacteria present in and on your body—good bacteria and bad bacteria.
+Probiotics are made up of good bacteria that help keep your body healthy and functioning well.
+This good bacteria can help you in many ways, including fighting off harmful bacteria when your body has too much of them and helping you feel better.

-Probiotics are about bacteria and your body-part of the larger picture of your microbiome.
-Think of the microbiome as a diverse biological community, such as a forest, that work together to keep your body healthy.
-This community is made up of things called microbes.
-There are trillions of microbes inside and outside your body.
-These microorganisms are:
+Probiotics are part of a bigger picture about bacteria and your body.
+Think of the microbiome as a diverse community of organisms, like a forest, that work together to keep your body healthy.
+This community is made up of microorganisms.
+There are trillions of microbes on and in your body.
+These microorganisms are a combination of:

-For a microorganism called a probiotic, it must have several characteristics.
+For a microorganism to be called a probiotic, it must have several characteristics.
 These include being able to:

-- Survive in your gut after ingestion (being eaten)
+- Survives in the intestines after ingestion (being eaten).

-Where do the beneficial probiotics (microorganisms) live in my body?
+Where do good probiotics (microorganisms) live in my body?

-Although the most common location associated with beneficial microorganisms is your intestine (mainly the large intestine), there are several places inside and on your body that can hold beneficial microorganisms.
-These locations are connected to the "outside world", including your:
+Although the most common place associated with beneficial microbes is your gut (primarily the large intestine), beneficial microbes are found in multiple locations in and on your body.
+These locations have connections to the "outside world", including your:

 How do probiotics work?

-The main function of probiotics or beneficial bacteria is to maintain a healthy balance of the body.
+The main role of probiotics, or good bacteria, is to maintain a healthy balance in the body.
 Think of it as keeping your body neutral.
-When you are sick, harmful bacteria enter your body and increase the number.
-This will make your body lose balance.
-Good bacteria can fight bad bacteria and restore balance in your body, making you feel better.
+When you are sick, harmful bacteria can enter your body and increase in number.
+This throws your body off balance.
+Good bacteria fight off bad bacteria, restoring balance in the body and making you feel better.

-Good bacteria maintain your health by supporting your immune function and controlling inflammation.
-Certain types of good bacteria can also:
+Good bacteria keep you healthy by supporting your immune function and controlling inflammation.
+Certain types of good bacteria are okay:

-- Help support the cells in the intestines and prevent harmful bacteria that you may ingest (through food or drink) from entering your blood
+- Helps support cells in the gut and prevents harmful bacteria you eat (through food or drink) from entering the bloodstream.

 This balancing act happens naturally in your body all the time.
-You don't actually need to take probiotic supplements to achieve it.
+In fact, you don't need to take probiotic supplements to achieve this goal.
 Good bacteria are just a natural part of your body.
-Eating a balanced diet rich in fiber every day helps keep the number of beneficial bacteria at an appropriate level.
+Eating a balanced diet rich in fiber every day helps keep the number of good bacteria at the right level.